 A cost-effective battery package

-The DC Power Co Solar Battery Package is our powerful yet simple and affordable battery package that’s compatible with any existing solar system.
+Our Sungrow Battery Package is a powerful yet simple and affordable battery package that’s compatible with any existing solar system.
 Starting at just $6750 plus installation, it’s a modular battery package that comes with great warranties and blackout protection included at no extra cost.

 Don’t have solar panels yet?
 Our solar and battery package is designed for people adding solar and a battery at the same time.
 It combines world leading solar panels, an Australian-designed battery system and local, experienced installers.
 Find out more